 1. Get a moneybox

 Honestly, do it.
 Not one that you can dip into to dig out change for the bus.
 Get one that you have to smash to get into it!
 I save £2 coins only and it holds over £1000 when full.
 If you are planning an adventure next summer starts a year in advance and you have your spending money sorted!
 You can also get the tin ones in most £1 shops.
+You can also buy business envelopes and then save and seal those envelopes.
+The advantage of envelopes is that you can write on them, maybe your financial goal or the amount stored.

 2. Don’t party so hard